Thailand, Malaysia, Singapore

 - to prevent a diminution of public confidence in the performance of any duty or function of, or in the exercise of any power by, the Government, an Organ of State, a statutory board, or a part of the Government, an Organ of State or a statutory board.

 The legislation allows Ministers to order content to be taken down, corrected or blocked if deemed against"the public interest."

 The first time the law was enforced was to correct a facebook post by Brad Bowyer— a member of the opposing Progress Singapore Party— alleging that the government controlled the commercial decisions of two state investment firms.
 Introduced by the finance minister Heng Swee Keat, the Singaporean Government issued a correction notice as well as a statement repudiating the Facebook post.
 Bowyer complied with the order; amending the post and putting out a statement on Facebook.

 These laws have been widely criticised for being open to abuse; allowing government officials the power to label anything considered unfavourable as "fake news" as well as giving authorities the power to police private spaces on platforms such as chats and closed groups.
-The legislation in all three countries government that citizens could be punished for badmouthing the state which is a flagrant infringement of a fair and free press.
+Citizens all three countries could be punished for badmouthing the state, which is a flagrant infringement of a fair and free press.
 After all, if the government has been negligent, the public would quite rightly lose confidence in them.

 These policies trivialise the complex and multifaceted issue of misinformation.
 It's doubtful that legislation can ever be robust enough to define and enforce the spread of objective truth online.
 Unfortunately, the manner in which this legislation is enforced will ultimately be a testament to each government's stance on "fake news".
 If used to transparently highlight, contextualise and (most importantly) add information to potentially false information, these laws could further public debate.
 Used in a restrictive, censorious manner; the legislation could act as a precursor to an Orwellian nightmare.